DrKLO/Telegram/README.md

 ## Creating your Telegram Application

-We welcome all developers to use our API and source code to create applications on our platform.
+Our API and source code are open to all developers who wish to build applications on our platform.
 There are several things we require from **all developers** for the moment.

 1. [**Obtain your own api_id**](https://core.telegram.org/api/obtaining_api_id) for your application.